 The final action in which the Newfoundland Battalion was to be involved during the five-week long Battle of Arras would be the engagement of April 23 at Les Fosses Farm.
-This had in fact been an element of a larger offensive undertaken at the time by units of the British 5th, 3rd and 1st Armies.
+This was in fact an element of a larger offensive undertaken at the time by units of the British 5th, 3rd and 1st Armies.